 And yet to those, who condescend to art and give it room between the horizons, from the individual nullity to the social quantity, it shall be said with considerable certainty: If art is not what they believe and allow, but the distance between the sight and the thought, the shortest connection between a gutter and the Milky Way, then never under the German sky has there been a runner like Nestroy.
-Of course, never among those, who, with a smiling face, had to report that life is ugly.One of the many scholarly projects that I have put on my virtual shelf to be published in the future – as soon as somebody is willing to pay for it – is a collection of unknown documents related to the life of this incomparable satirist whom one critic aptly called "Hogarth of the stage".
-In the course of my fifteen-year-long search for Nestroy documents I was able to unearth a lot of material whose discovery is surprising, given that all *available* Nestroy documents have supposedly been published in Walter Obermaier's and Hermann Böhm's book Johann Nestroy Dokumente.
+Of course, never among those, who, with a smiling face, had to report that life is ugly.One of the many scholarly projects that I have put on my virtual shelf to be published in the future – as soon as somebody is willing to pay for it – is a huge collection of unknown documents related to the life of this incomparable satirist whom one critic aptly called "Hogarth of the stage".
+In the course of my fifteen-year-long search for Nestroy documents, I unearthed a lot of material whose discovery is surprising given that all *available* Nestroy documents have supposedly been published in Walter Obermaier's and Hermann Böhm's book Johann Nestroy Dokumente.
 But this edition, which was funded by (who else?) the Kulturabteilung der Stadt Wien and published in 2009, is marred by glaring ommissions and astonishing mistakes.
 This blog post – which is meant as a mere appetizer – is supposed to point out the current unsatisfactory state of Nestroy research.
 As the eminent Nestroy scholar Jürgen Hein put it: "Some chapters of Nestroy's biography should be written anew, others should be opened in the first place".
-Many sources concerning Nestroy's biography are still waiting to be published and in my opinion this cannot be better demonstrated than by presenting one of the poet's previously unknown children.
+Many sources concerning Nestroy's biography are still waiting to be published and, in my opinion, this cannot be better demonstrated than by presenting one of the poet's previously unknown children.
 Imagine a scenario where we realize that Mozart fathered a child that we know nothing about.
 This is the kind of situation we are dealing with in the case of Nestroy's unknown son.

 Johann Nestroy on 14 March 1861.
 This photograph by Ludwig Angerer is not included in the 1977 book Johann Nestroy im Bild.